-Fortius has the largest weightlifting program in San Diego, with the most credentialed and experienced coaches in SoCal.
+Fortius has the largest Olympic weightlifting program in San Diego, with the most credentialed and experienced coaches in SoCal.
 Head Coach David Miller is an International USA Weightlifting Coach with 30+ years of experience.
 Coach Jesse Malcomb is a Senior National Coach with 10 years of experience.
 We also have 3 other Level 1 Certified USA Weightlifting coaches on staff.